 Well the simple reason is that dogs are faster than us and they get to the end of the lead very quickly, especially if they see their friend up ahead or smell something irresistible.

 Practice this without distractions at home then move it very slowly outside.
-How many times have you said 'but he does this perfectly at home, I cant understand why he is isn't doing it now'
+How many times have you said ‘But he does this perfectly at home, I can’t understand why he isn’t doing it now.’

 Why do owners insist on their dogs walking right by their side?
 Because that’s how it always was, perhaps it gives the person a sense of power over the dog.
 We all now know that is SO YESTERDAY!
 The latest trend and the kindest way to walk your dog is to let them sniff.

 I cringe every time I see a dog pulling his person down the street while he is wearing a collar.
-The action of the collar tightening on the dogs neck causes serious damage to your dogs neck.
-It causes a reduction in the oxygen that is able to reach your dogs brain, this causes your dog to panic 'I can not breathe' then the dog tries to escape the thing causing the pain and pulls to get away even more.
-Strain on the neck from a collar can also causes serious damage to the internal structure of a dogs throat.
+The action of the collar tightening on the dog’s neck causes serious damage to your dog’s neck.
+It causes a reduction in the oxygen that is able to reach your dog’s brain, which causes your dog to panic ‘I can not breathe’ and then the dog tries to escape the thing causing the pain and pulls to get away even more.
+The strain on the neck from a collar can also cause serious damage to the internal structure of a dog’s throat.
 Be kind and get your dog a harness.
 A dog on a harness is less likely to pull and if he does the handler has much more control.

 Click on the shop button to view some very easy-to-wear harnesses.